 Our motto is really to create impact.
 I think that in our 2025 strategy, we're going to continue and even amplify our orchestration role.
 Some players are doing more and more in areas that affect the digitization of the country, such as the government, the army, companies and academies.
 We're trying to position ourselves a bit in the middle as an orchestrator or integrator, so that everyone starts moving in the same direction.

-Our mission, since we were founded in 2015, has been to determine how Switzerland can maintain its competitiveness and innovation in the age of digitalization, as it has always done.
+Our mission, since our founding in 2015, has been to determine how Switzerland can maintain its competitiveness and innovation in the age of digitalization, as it has always done.

 How can digitalswitzerland help Swiss companies in their digital transformation process?